Get movie info from terminal with IMDbPY and Raspberry PI

 Prepare Operating System

 Make your OS up to date.
-From terminal, use following command:
+From the terminal, use the following command:

 sudo apt update -y && sudo apt upgrade -y

-Install required packages.
+Install the required packages.
 IMDbPY can be installed with pip, but also requires libxslt package:

 From terminal: